Virtual Reality User Interface Design: Best Practices and Implementation: Abstract

 \section{Abstract}

 Designing effective user interfaces (UIs) for virtual reality (VR) is essential to enhance user immersion, usability, comfort, and accessibility in virtual environments.
-Despite the growing adoption of VR across domains such as education, healthcare, gaming, and rehabilitation, there is a noticeable lack of unified and comprehensive design guidelines for VR UI design.
-To address this gap, we conducted a systematic literature review to identify existing best practices and propose complete and unified guidelines for UI development in VR.
+Despite the growing adoption of VR across domains, there is a noticeable lack of unified and comprehensive design guidelines for VR UI design.
+To address this gap, we conducted a systematic literature review to identify existing best practices and propose 28 unified guidelines for UI development in VR.

-Building on these insights, this research proposes a set of best practices to guide the creation of more effective VR interfaces.
-To demonstrate and validate these practices, we developed a VR application called \textit{FlUId} that showcases both good and bad UI design principles for direct comparison.
+Building on these insights, this research proposes a framework to guide the creation of more effective VR interfaces.
+To demonstrate and validate these practices, we developed a VR application called \textit{FlUId} and an interactive \textit{Web Tool} that serves as a guideline explorer and project planning resource for developers.
 A user study was conducted to evaluate the impact of the proposed guidelines.
-The findings aim to bridge the gap between theory and practice, offering concrete recommendations for VR designers and developers.
+The findings aim to bridge the gap between theory and practice, offering concrete recommendations and digital tools for VR designers and developers.